-Title: Installing internal insulation to walls in the workplace llation to walls in the workplace Learning outcomes Assess ment criteria The learner will be able to: The lea rner can: 7 Comply with the given contract information to carry out the work efficiently to install internal insulation to walls. to the required specification.
-7.1 Demonstrate the following work skills when installing internal insulation to walls: • measuring • marking out • fixing • finishing • positioning • sealing • securing 7.2 7.3 Use and maintain all work tools and equipment Carry out external and internal pre-installation check, assessing, recording and reporting issues to include: • suitable access • property suitability • structural integrity • dampness • decay • vents and ventilation • services (gas, electric, water, media cables) Check, record and report issues with construction ventilation, flues, chimneys and combustion air ventilators pre and post installation. - 7.5 Fit breather membrane and vapour control layers.
+Title: Insta Installing internal insulation to walls in the workplace Learning outcomes Asses sment criteria The learner will be able to: The le arner can: 7 Comply with the give contract information carry out the work efficiently to install insulation to walls. required specification n to internal to the Demonstrate the following work skills when installing internal insulation to walls: • measuring • marking out • fixing • finishing • positioning • sealing • securing 7.2 Use and maintain all work tools and equipment 7.3 Carry out external and internal pre-installation check, assessing, recording and reporting issues to include: • suitable access • property suitability • structural integrity • dampness • decay • vents and ventilation • services (gas, electric, water, media cables) 7.4 Check, record and report issues with construction ventilation, flues, chimneys and combustion air ventilators pre and post installation.
+7.5 Fit breather membrane and vapour control layers.
 7.6 Prepare and install internal wall insulation system to given system designer specification, method statement and the required standard using the following methods to given working instructions - placed - mechanically or adhesively fixed including thermal boards 7.7 Protect and reinstate, access routes, existing fixtures and fittings (carpets).
 7.8 Remove, replace and reinstate skirting, coving and cornices, radiators and electrical sockets.
 7.9 Carry out repairs after installation.
 7.10 Handover and sign off to the customers satisfaction.
 7.11 Carry out post installation checks.
 7.12 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of